What to Do in Rome: Complete Guide for First Timers

 Continue your journey, turning east from Piazza Navona to make your way a few short blocks to the Pantheon.

-The Pantheon – which in current times has a huge line at all hours as they have to check the Green Pass for entry – is a huge former Roman temple that was built in the second century C.E. (though a temple existed before that on the same site before it burned down).
+The Pantheon is a huge former Roman temple that was built in the second century C.E. (though a temple existed before that on the same site before it burned down).

 In the 6th Century, it became a Catholic church, and as a result of their care it is one of the more intact buildings from Ancient Rome.

-To be honest, we wouldn’t (and, in fact, didn’t) wait in line to go inside the temple/church.
+To be honest, we wouldn’t (and, in fact, didn’t) wait in line to go inside the temple/church on our latest visit.
 It’s cool, sure, but probably not worth waiting for more than 10 or 15 minutes.
+Unfortunately, the lines to go inside are LONG at all opening hours.

 If you do go inside, we think the intricate (and huge) dome and the skylight are the coolest parts, bringing some of that sweet Mediterranean sun into the cool darkness of the Pantheon’s interior.